rbowsley/lamplighthelp/source/16-12-1_Global_Settings-_People_and_Orgs.markdown

 #### Do you want to keep {{user}} names anonymously?

    If this option is not enabled, the name is a required field for creating a {{user}} profile.
 With this option enabled, {{user}} profiles can be created without entering a name.
-Profiles can be identified by their lamplight ID numbers, which are automatically assigned.
+Profiles can be identified by their {{Lamplight}} ID numbers, which are automatically assigned.
 They can still be created with names as well, so it is possible to have a mixture of profiles that are and are not anonymous.

 #### Do you want to store middle names?